Joint Continuous and Discrete Model Selection via Submodularity: Introduction

-A natural next question to ask is if submodularity still defines the boundary between easy and hard minimization problems when the function $f$ in \eqref{eq:regularized_problem} is continuous, but the function $g$ has finite co-domain.
-Our work explores precisely this boundary, and identifies sufficient conditions, based on the submodularity of both functions, under which the exact solution of problem \eqref{eq:regularized_problem} can be efficiently computed.
+The natural next question--which is addressed in this work--to ask is if submodularity still defines a boundary between easy and hard \emph{mixed} optimization problems such as \eqref{eq:regularized_problem}, where the function $f$ in \eqref{eq:regularized_problem} is continuous, but the function $g$ has a discrete co-domain.
+Our work explores this boundary and identifies sufficient conditions, based on the submodularity of both functions, under which the exact solution of problem \eqref{eq:regularized_problem} can be efficiently computed.

-Exploiting submodularity in these mixed scenarios is not a new idea, given its utility in combinatorial optimization problems.
-Notable examples include establishing approximation guarantees for greedy algorithms to perform well on sparsity-constrained optimization problems \cite{elenberg2018restricted}, or in producing tight convex relaxations for set-function descriptions of desired sparsity patterns \cite{bach2012structured}.
-In more recent work, \cite{bach2019submodular} shows that if a continuous function is submodular, it can be discretized into a discrete submodular function, which can then be minimized exactly and in polynomial time.
+Exploiting submodularity in these mixed scenarios is not a new idea, given its utility in discrete optimization problems.
+Notable uses include establishing approximation guarantees for greedy algorithms applied to sparsity-constrained optimization \cite{elenberg2018restricted}, or in producing tight convex relaxations for set-function descriptions of desired sparsity patterns \cite{bach2012structured}.

+As highlighted above, \cite{bach2019submodular} shows that if a continuous function is submodular, it can be \emph{discretized} into a discrete submodular function, which can then be minimized exactly in polynomial time.
 However, this discretization is only valid for compact subsets of continuous spaces and necessarily introduces discretization error into the produced solution.

 In a line of work similar to this one, authors in \cite{eloptimal} propose converting the mixed problem to a purely discrete one without discretizing.
-They then advocate using a specific submodular set function minimization algorithm for solving the discrete problem, and give approximation guarantees under the assumption that the functions are not exactly submodular.
-This approach mirrors the one proposed herein, but we instead propose conditions under which their approach is exact.
-Moreover, our guarantees are independent of which submodular function minimization algorithm is employed, allowing the use of more specialized algorithms than the specific one suggested by \cite{eloptimal}.
+They then advocate using a specific submodular set function minimization algorithm for solving the discrete problem, and give approximation guarantees under the assumption that the functions are nearly submodular.
+Our proposed approach is similar, but our work instead focuses on finding conditions under which an \emph{arbitrary choice} (of potentially more efficient) algorithms produce \emph{exact} results, which leads to their choice as a special case.